Skip to content

 Disposal records and the audit trail

 Disposal is where weak registers get caught.
 Auditors work from last year’s asset list and ask where each item went; “we think it was thrown out” is not an answer, and unrecorded disposals are how ghost assets accumulate.
-The durable habit is to retire records rather than delete them, so the asset’s full story - purchase, use, repairs, the final exit - survives the asset itself.
-In AMPthilly, a disposed asset is set to a retired status instead of being deleted, and its audit history of checkouts, transfers, tickets and status changes stays attached to the record permanently.
-Years later, when someone asks what happened to a serial number, the answer is one search away.
+The durable habit is to retire records rather than delete them, so the asset’s full story - purchase, use, repairs, the final exit, and for IT the wipe certificate - survives the asset itself.
+A clean asset register and a regular asset audit turn disposal from a year-end scramble into a routine status change.

 Free to start, no card required